jayte054/hymns/README.md

 you'll learn to fetch api's, map the api's , pass the api's using props.

 you'll also learn how to use the fundamental class component.

+advise to start from the top so you'll have a full understanding